actualbudget/actual/docs/budgeting/rules/index.md

 ### Creating a rule

-To create a rule, go to File > Manage Rules… to view all the rules and click "Create new rule" in the bottom-right.
+To create a rule, go to More > Rules… to view all the rules and click "Create new rule" in the bottom-right.
 You will now be editing a new rule.

 ### Editing a rule